Is there a pattern to a woman’s mood chart? One moment she’s sweet like honey and the next moment she can get so angry and unhappy!

 One moment she’s sweet like honey and makes you feel like you’re the luckiest guy on the planet.

-The next moment she can get so angry and unhappy that you begin to doubt if she really loves you, or if she’s at all happy in your relationship.
+The next she can be so angry and unhappy that you begin to doubt if she really loves you, or if she’s at all happy in your relationship.

 Do you feel like you’re forced to go on an emotional roller coaster ride every month?